Department of Geosciences

-Geology and environmental science cover all aspects of planet Earth.
-Our faculty pursue a range of traditional and contemporary research - from environmental and engineering geology to structural geology, geomicrobiology, economic geology, geophysics, petrology, stratigraphy and paleontology.
-Ten professors direct approximately 20 graduate students and instruct 80 undergraduates.
+Geosciences cover all aspects of planet Earth.
+Our faculty pursue a range of traditional and contemporary research - from environmental to structural geology, geomicrobiology, petrology, stratigraphy and paleontology.
+Our professors direct and instruct approximately 150 undergraduates.

-A focus within our department is Terrestrial Records of Environmental Change (TREC).
-This research covers such diverse but related topics as hydrogeology, paleoclimate reconstruction, climate change, glacial geology, modern siliciclastic and carbonate sedimentology, geomorphology, and aqueous geochemistry.
+Research covers such diverse but related topics as hydrogeology, paleoclimate reconstruction, climate change, modern siliciclastic and carbonate sedimentology, geomorphology, and aqueous geochemistry.
 We are also a recognized leader in earth science educational research.
 The Department maintains excellent modern instrumentation for geologic and environmental research.
 This includes an environmental scanning electron microscope, environmental magnetism laboratory, and a full suite of instruments for aqueous geochemistry.